Fisseha-Estifanos/algorand/README.md

 >

+## The decentralized application
+> The decentralized application could be found here in the algorand_dApp folder.

 ## Notebooks
-> The EDA notebook demonstration can be found here in the form of an .ipynb file, in the notebooks folder.
+> All the notebook used for demonstration can be found here in the form of an .ipynb file, in the notebooks folder.

 ## Scripts
-> All the modules for the EDA notebooks, analyses, helpers and any other scripts will be found here.
+> All the scripts and modules for the creation of NFT certificates, transaction handling, smart contracts and any other helper scripts and modules along with default parameters and values used will be found here, in the scripts folder.

 ## Tests